Master of Arts in Anthropology

 At the conference, the student’s plan of action will be discussed and modified in appropriate ways.
+For Plan A students, approval of Form II constitutes admission to candidacy.
+For Plan B students, admission to candidacy is contingent upon acceptance of the proposed study plan by all the committee members and the student.
 Admission to candidacy will be contingent upon acceptance of the proposed study plan by all the committee members and the student.
 The student’s committee chair should sign and date a copy of the proposed program of study, and the student should then give this to the Graduate Specialist to be entered into their academic file.

 Any major deviation from the proposed plan decided upon at the conference will require a re-convening of the student's committee and consideration of the proposed changes.
 The new plan must be submitted in writing by the student and approved by all concerned.
 The student will work closely with their advisor to implement the plan.

 The Post-Candidacy Conference form (from the Department of Anthropology) must be filled out by all students (MA and PhD) and signed by committee members after student has held the first candidacy conference (usually after the first year of residency).

 At the end of the meeting, the student’s committee chair should complete Master's Plan A Form I - Pre-Candidacy Progress (from Graduate Division) and pass it on to the Graduate Specialist to process to Graduate Division.
 Plan A students may also complete Master's Plan A Form II - Advance to Candidacy (from Graduate Division) at the meeting if they are prepared to progress to the thesis stage.

 General Course Requirements